After U.S. shooting, high cost of more security vexes movie theaters

 DeLuca said movie owners were quickly on the phone on Friday.
 “We already have had some calls today.
 They are asking A-Z. One of them is asking for an opinion.
 Another one is asking whether they should reconsider the metal detectors and bag checks.
 Ultimately I don’t think they will ever get to that,” he said.

-Major chains like AMC Entertainment Holdings Inc’s (AMC.N) AMC Theatres, Regal Entertainment Group’s (RGC.N) Regal Cinemas and Cinemark Holdings Inc (CNK.N) did not return requests for comment on their security measures.
+Major chains like AMC Entertainment Holdings Inc’s AMC Theatres, Regal Entertainment Group’s Regal Cinemas and Cinemark Holdings Inc did not return requests for comment on their security measures.
 Southern Theatres on Friday offered thoughts and prayers to the victims in a statement but made no further comment.

 Movie theaters, often housed in vast multistory buildings with multiple screens, are seen as particularly vulnerable to attack with their many required emergency exits, dark surroundings and scant staffing.